 ๐Ÿง Java Interview Insights — What They Really Ask in Big Tech

-Java interviews typically go far beyond simple syntax questions.
-They test your knowledge of core concepts, concurrency, JVM internals, and system design, while also evaluating how you solve problems under pressure.
-Below are 10 common questions you’re likely to encounter and how to approach them effectively.
+Java interviews go beyond syntax.
+They test core concepts, concurrency, JVM internals, and system design, while also evaluating problem-solving under pressure.
+Here are 10 common questions and tips to answer them effectively.

-Round 1: Core Java — The “Filter the Pretenders” Stage
+๐Ÿ”น Round 1: Core Java — “Filter the Pretenders”

 String a = new String("foo");